s1155003185/VCCProjectGenerator/README.md

 ## Release Log

+### 2023-12-18 Rename library and executable to libvpg and vpg

 ### 2023-12-06 Change Project and MakeFile to CPP Complex Mode

 ### 2023-11-04 Generate Object Type File and Class Files